The Side Effects of Commercial Cleaners on Pet Stains

 You could use this solution to deodorize the rug after removing the pet stains to give it a delightful aroma.
 It also works perfectly for cleaning the windows.

 Please be cautious about using this solution on your area rugs.
+Side Effects of Commercial Cleaners.
 You must neutralize the acid in the lemon juice with baking soda and extract the moisture completely from your rug.
 Otherwise, the acid and moisture could cause color bleeding and burn the fibers.

 Lemon Essential Oil: